-Built in 1631 by the celebrated architect François Mansart (1598-1666) at the request of Jean de Choisy, the Château de Balleroy and its surrounding buildings are one of the first urban plans that inspired other castles, including Versailles.
+Built in 1631 by the celebrated architect François Mansart (1598-1666) at the request of Jean de Choisy, the Château de Balleroy and its village are one of the first urban plans that inspired other castles, including Versailles.

-In 1970, Malcolm S. Forbes, owner of a major U.S. newspaper group acquired the chateau which was then fully restored and refurbished.
+In 1970, Malcolm S. Forbes, owner of a major U.S. newspaper group acquired the château which was then fully restored and refurbished.
 Today, his four sons and his daughter continue his work.

-Inside the château, the visitor will encounter about ten rooms furnished in a 19 century style.
-You will admire a beautiful oak panelled carved ceiling in the vestibule, a wonderful suspended staircase and also the salon d’honneur, room has survived the centuries without any modifications.
+Inside the château, you will admire about ten rooms furnished in a 19th century style.
+You will notably enjoy a beautiful hand carved oak panelled ceiling in the vestibule, one of the first suspended staircases in France and also the salon d’honneur, a room that has survived the centuries without any modifications.